History of Delta Air Lines in Timeline

 As of December 31, 2021, Delta's mainline aircraft fly to 242 destinations, serving 52 countries across six continents.

-In 2022, despite purchasing 9.7 million metric tonnes of carbon offsets, Delta began moving away from these investments by the end of March of that year to focus on reducing emissions from company operations.
+Despite purchasing 9.7 million metric tonnes of carbon offsets in 2022, Delta began moving away from such investments by the end of March of that year.
+Instead, the focus shifted to reducing emissions from company operations.

-In May 2023, Delta Air Lines was hit with a consumer class action lawsuit filed in Central California U.S. District Court over marketing claims of being the world's first carbon neutral airline.
+In May 2023, Delta Air Lines faced a consumer class action lawsuit filed in Central California U.S. District Court.
+The lawsuit contested marketing claims that the company is the world's first carbon neutral airline.

-In 2023, Delta flights arrived on time 84.72% of the time, compared to the North American industry average of 74.45% per Cirium.
+In 2023, Delta flights arrived at their destination on time 84.72% of the time, surpassing the North American industry average of 74.45% according to Cirium.
 Delta also completed 98.82% of its scheduled flights.

-In February 2024, Delta announced a new, more exclusive or premium level of Sky Club lounge aimed at high-spending travellers.
+In February 2024, Delta Air Lines announced a new, more exclusive or premium level of Sky Club lounge aimed at high-spending travelers.
 The first would be at New York's John F. Kennedy International Airport, followed by those in Boston's Logan International Airport and Los Angeles International Airport later in the year.
-In addition to wellness areas, the lounge would offer a full-service brasserie and a marketplace influenced or assisted by a chef that would feature an open kitchen.
-The move represented a shift away from a standard offering to something closer to a unique experience for each airport and the city in which the lounge was located.

 June 24, 2024: Skytrax Awards